Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # a player's first log in and when they can be invited to a town.
   cooldowntime: 0m

+  # When set for more than 0m, the amount of time until an invite is considered
+  # expired and is removed.
+Invites are checked for expiration once every hour.
+  # Valid values would include: 30s, 30m, 24h, 2d, etc.
+  expirationtime: 0m

   # Max invites for Town & Nations, which they can send.
 Invites are capped to decrease load on large servers.
   # You can increase these limits but it is not recommended.
 Invites/requests are not saved between server reloads/stops.
   maximum_invites_sent: